duinnsleibhe/ADVi3pp-User-Manual/01-How-to-Flash.md

 ![firmwareupdater](https://user-images.githubusercontent.com/981049/31636354-65b72dfe-b2ca-11e7-8c7d-7279477906d0.png)

-* When **OctoPrint** in rebooted and the UI reloaded, click on the wrench icon in the toolbar
+* When **OctoPrint** is rebooted and the UI reloaded, click on the wrench icon in the toolbar
 * Under **Plugins**, choose **Firmware Updater**
 * Click on the wrench icon, and enter the following parameters: